canada-ca/design-system/mandatory-templates/theme.md

 <ul>
     <li>
-        provide support for theme navigation rather than institutional navigation of government-wide content (see
+        provide support for theme navigation rather than institutional navigation of government-wide content, see
         <a href="{{ site.url }}/specifications/information-findability/organizing-content.html#toc1">
             How people find tasks: theme and institutional navigation
         </a>
-        )
     </li>
     <li>
         prioritize content and navigation by presenting the most visited information and services first